Long Range Planning

 Minor General Plan Amendments (mGPA) are generally smaller in size and impact than MGPA’s.
 These amendments can be approved by a simple majority of Town Council and can be considered and adopted throughout the year.

 Both MGPA’s and mGPA’s require a citizen review and public hearing process identical to that used for zone changes and text amendments to the Unified Development Ordinance.
-For more details, please see the information at Citizen Review and Public Hearing process.
+For more details, please see the information in the Unified Development Ordinance, Section 1.9.5 regarding the Citizen Review and Public Hearing process.

 Current planning functions deal with land use, development and growth.
 Current planning activities include the review and processing of applications for subdivisions, rezones, conditional use permits, lot splits, signs, and development permits.
 Planning staff is responsible for gathering and disseminating planning information to the public, other Town departments, the Planning Commission and the Town Council.